brendacs/colludia-gatsby/src/pages/info/about.markdown

 ---
 pageType: info
 slug: /about/
-author: Colludia Indie Gaming
+author: Indie Story Games
 title: About
 image: colludia-banner-big.webp
 ---

-# Welcome to Colludia
+# Welcome to Indie Story Games

-## An indie gaming blog focused on games with stories to tell and the developers behind them.
+## An indie gaming website focused on games with stories to tell and the developers behind them.

 We started as a <a href="/contact" class="animated-link">couple of friends</a> who had a slight video game addiction, particularly when it came to the story heavy gems we found in the indie game scene.
 Within a few months, we evolved into a larger community of diverse gamers, but with the same goal in mind as always: to bring more attention to the stories indie games, and their developers, want to tell.
 As such, our focus remains on narrative driven games that spark a conversation as well as spotlighting the developers and studios behind them.